sanjaikumarv/interview-preparation-docs/React-js.md

 React.js is an open-source JavaScript library developed by Facebook for building user interfaces, particularly for single-page applications.
 React provides component-based approach for building UIs, allowing developers to create reusable UI components that can be composed together to build complex user interfaces.

-## What is synthetic event in React ?
+## What is synthetic event in React?

 ## What are components in React?